 At each checkpoint on the Singapore and Malaysian side of the border, passengers will have to alight and clear customs before boarding the bus again.
 When travelling between Tuas CIQ Complex and Sultan Abu Bakar CIQ Complex (“CIQ 2nd Link”) in either direction, commuters may board any Causeway Link bus (Service CW3, CW4, CW4S, CW6) with a valid ticket.
 Commuters using the ManjaLink Card should tap their card upon entry.

-Charges section fares.
-ManjaLink Card payment is accepted on this bus service.
+Charges section fares, effective 20 June 2022.
 Only Singapore currency is accepted when boarding the bus in Singapore, and Malaysian currency is accepted when boarding from Malaysia.

-- ‘Singapore’ refers to boarding/alighting at Jurong East, Boon Lay and Tuas Link
+- ‘Singapore’ refers to boarding/alighting at Jurong East, Boon Lay or Tuas Link

 - Fares are identical for Cash and Manjalink payment modes